ibawt/eightfoot/README.md

 Try not testing it against any majorly sensitive repos right now!!

+### Development
+1. set an environment variable 'TEST_API_TOKEN'
+2. this will let you record new tests with VCR

 #### TODO:

  - Cull issues that are closed and not opend after signifant time?